cylc/cylc-doc/src/tutorial/runtime/runtime-configuration.rst

 .. note::

+   Tasks only enter the ``submit-failed`` state if job submission fails with no retries left.
+Otherwise they return to the waiting state, to wait on the next try.

-   Tasks only enter the ``failed`` state if their jobs fail with no retries left.
+   Tasks only enter the ``failed`` state if job execution fails with no retries left.
 Otherwise they return to the waiting state, to wait on the next try.

 .. _tutorial.start_stop_restart: